Q107 Morning Show host Ryan Parker Visits

 Special thank you to Bridget O'Toole and Joe Mahoney at CBC Radio for making this happen for our students.

 Below is a photograph of our bearcats with Metro Morning Sportscaster Joe Cummings.

 Students in the Acton ICT SHSM travelled to Kitchener, Ontario in May, for 2 days of portfolio building and advanced instruction in 2D and Stop Motion Animation.

 Students learned how to build Maquettes or animation sculptures using clay and styrofoam and then were given advanced lessons in using Dragon Frame the software used by Aardman Productions for Shawn the Sheep.
 Students created outstanding models that they were allowed to keep at the end of this 2 day excursion.

-Mr. Stark's period 5 Comm Tech/Yearbook class was visited by photographer Nik Milner.
+Mr. Stark's Comm Tech/Yearbook class was visited by photographer Nik Milner.
 Nik shared insight into starting out as a photographer and stories that related to being a Rock n Roll photographer in England.